-Dr. Carlos Garbisu is the Head of the Department of Conservation of Natural Resources at NEIKER-Tecnalia (The Basque Institute of Agricultural Research and Development, Spain) where he leads the Soil Microbial Ecology Group…
+Dr. Carlos Garbisu is the Scientific Director of NEIKER-BRTA (The Basque Institute of Agricultural Research and Development, Spain) where he leads the Soil Microbial Ecology Group…

 He has: (i) a Bachelor of Science in Biology (University of the Basque Country, 1984), (ii) a Master of Science in Timber Engineering and Wood Protection (Imperial College of Science and Technology, London, 1987), (iii) a Diploma of Imperial College (London, 1987), (iv) a Master Degree in Environmental Consultancy and Verification (Institute of Ecological Research, 1998) and (v) a PhD in Biology (King’s College London, 1992).
 He carried out postdoctoral studies in the Department of Biochemistry and Molecular Biology of the University of the Basque Country (1992-1993 and 1996-1997) and in the Department of Plant Biology of the University of California at Berkeley (1993-1996).